pigottlaura/PortfolioBuilder/README.md

 - Custom Modules
     - checkDirectories - An array of directory paths can be passed to this custom module, to check if they exist and create them if they do not.
 Utilises the file system module.
     - databaseModels - An object which contains all of the database models for the app i.e. User and Media items, so that they can be used for querying, adding, deleting and updating users throughout routes.
-    - googlePassport - This module generates the basic setup for implementing Google passport, such as setting up the passport strategy (using keys generated from my Google Developer account - stored in environment variables for security purposes), the funciton called to autheticate a user's login with Google (once the callback has been received by the server).
+    - googlePassport - This module generates the basic setup for implementing Google passport, such as setting up the passport strategy (using keys generated from my Google Developer account - stored in environment variables for security purposes), the function called to authenticate a user's login with Google (once the callback has been received by the server).
 This function is triggered in the authentication.js route.
     - cryptoEncryption - An object containing two functions, one to encrypt text, and one to decrypt it.
 Using sample code from https://github.com/chris-rock/node-crypto-examples/blob/master/crypto-ctr.js as the basis of the encryption with Node.js's built in Crypto module.
     - database.js - The exports of the module contains the connection to the mongo database, which is set up and connected within this module.
 The purpose of this module is to allow multiple routes of the app to share the one database connection